Thread and Data Mapping in Software Transactional Memory: An Overview: Thread and Data Mapping in STM

 In \cite{Castro:2014}, the authors tested a new ML algorithm, called \texttt{Apriori}~\cite{Apriori}.
 Another contribution is a new dynamic thread mapping technique where it is not necessary to have any prior knowledge of the applications.
 Different from the ML approaches used in their previous work, the proposed technique does not need preliminary runs of applications to collect information to guide mapping.
 As described in~\cite{Castro:2011}, the abort ratio has a strong relationship with the best thread mapping.
 Hence, the idea is to use this single metric to choose an optimal thread mapping dynamically while the application is running.
 The application starts with the default mapping chosen by the default Linux scheduler.
 After that, a profiler collects information about the abort ratio during $n$ committed transactions.
 When the profiling phase ends, according to the abort ratio, a thread mapping is chosen between compact, scatter, and round-robin.
 Then, this new thread mapping is active until the next profiling phase ends.
 This strategy was called \texttt{Conflict}.
 Beyond that, another strategy called \texttt{Test-and-map} was proposed.
 In this strategy, the profiling phase is divided into three parts.
 On each part one thread mapping is activated and the execution time is measured.
 When the profile phase ends, the mapping that achieved the shortest execution time is selected to be active until the next profile time ends.

-All proposed strategies, i.e, \texttt{ID3} and \texttt{Apriori} that are based on ML and \texttt{Conflict} and \texttt{Test-and-map} that are based on a single metric, were tested using the \texttt{STAMP}~\cite{STAMP} and the 56 synthetic applications constructed with \texttt{EigenBench}~\cite{EigenBench}.
+All proposed strategies, that is, \texttt{ID3} and \texttt{Apriori} that are based on ML and \texttt{Conflict} and \texttt{Test-and-map} that are based on a single metric, were tested using the \texttt{STAMP}~\cite{STAMP} and the 56 synthetic applications constructed with \texttt{EigenBench}~\cite{EigenBench}.
 All strategies showed performance gains when compared to the default Linux scheduler.
 As expected, the ML approaches showed higher gains, since they use more information to decide the mapping.